FindMySchool LogoFindMySchool

 For families, the practical implication is that planning for Year 12 starts early.
 If your child is likely to pursue a Level 3 route, ask how Key Stage 4 options align with local sixth-form and college entry requirements, and what guidance is offered for technical pathways alongside A-level routes.

 York coordinates admissions for Year 7 entry.
-For secondary transfer into September 2026, applications opened on 12 September 2025 and the deadline for on-time applications was 31 October 2025.
-Offers were made on National Offer Day, which fell on Monday 02 March 2026 because 01 March was a weekend.
+For secondary transfer into September 2027, applications open on 12 September 2026 and the deadline for on-time applications is 31 October 2026.
+Offers are made on National Offer Day, 1 March 2027, with an appeal deadline of 12 April 2027.

 Demand is best understood using the local authority’s published admissions data.
 For Vale of York Academy, the published admission number is 150.
 For September 2025 entry, there were 197 applications in total and 135 first preferences recorded in the local authority guide.

 Distance is a factor when schools are oversubscribed, and York measures distance using a safe walking route network.
-In 2024, the last distance offered was 1.124 miles.
+In 2024, the furthest distance at which a place was offered was 1.124 miles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Open evening information is shared annually, and a published Year 6 open evening in late September indicates the typical timing.
 Exact dates vary year to year, so it is sensible to treat September and October as the main window and check the school’s current information before planning.